petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

 1. Grant access to the app.

-1. Search for Solr 8 and click on the app corresponding to your Liferay installation:
+1. Search for Solr 8 and select the app corresponding to your Liferay installation:

    | Liferay Flavor | Solr Connector Name |
    | :------------- | :------------------ |